rodrigo-lemes/spring-batch-etl-simple-example/README.md

 With this application you will:

-- Read a person data and transform their salary (reduce 50%).
+- Reads a person data and transform their salary (reduce 50%).
-- Perform data base persistence of these data.
+- Performs data base persistence of these data.